srcjp/lasereyesbtc/README.md

 - `COINOS_URL` – base URL of your Coinos instance (default `https://coinos.io`)
 - `COINOS_API_KEY` – API key or JWT token from Coinos (added automatically as a `Bearer` Authorization header if set)
+- `COINOS_USERNAME` – username to bill invoices to (required when the API key alone doesn't identify a user)
 - `CHARGE_AMOUNT` – amount in satoshis per download (minimum `150`, default `150`)
 - `CHARGE_MEMO` – memo for the created invoices (default `Laser eyes download`)
 - `PORT` (optional) – port to listen on (defaults to 3000)